peayah/github-pages-with-jekyll/index.md

 ### Maze Solution Finder

 **Language** - Python.
-**My contribution** - Solo (Class Project)
+**My contribution** - Solo (Class Project).

 A function that travels through a maze built from lists to add edges that when fed into Dijkstra will find shortest path.
 And also print a list the coordinates the maze traveller has to pass through to get from start to finish.
 Class Project.
-Code upon request.

 ### Binary Search Tree Deletion

 **Language** - Python.
-**My contribution** - Solo (Class Project)
+**My contribution** - Solo (Class Project).

 Description: Code that lazy-delete in Binary Search Trees.
 Traverses tree and is able to differentiate between not deleted, lazy-deleted and hard deleted nodes.